 2. Booking Agent: A Logical Next Step For Your Team

-An agent definitely makes sense for an indie act that has been around the block a few times.
+A booking agent definitely makes sense for an indie act that has been around the block a few times.
 If you’re touring a lot or shooting for some big gigs, it can take a lot of time.
 And the fact is, some venues/festivals won’t even look at you if you’re booking yourself.

 Having an agent also provides access to other, bigger acts that you could potentially tour with or share shows with.
 These opportunities are very hard to come by otherwise, and are hugely beneficial to an indie band’s career.